 - Participants must identify goals for each pairing and a means for achieving each goal.

 - Participants must maintain regular contact with their paired professional, and with the program administrators.

-Applications for the program will be accepted from October 16 – November 8, 2018.
+Applications for the program will be accepted from September 20 – October 26, 2020.
 Applications for both mentee and mentor roles are available below.
 Please note that every effort will be made to accommodate all applicants and requests, however there may be a limited number of spaces based on registration.
-If you have any questions, on being part of this program, please email the MENASA NASPA Area Director at email@example.com.
+If you have any questions, on being part of this please email the MENASA NASPA Professional Development Coordinator at firstname.lastname@example.org.